The stellar halo in Local Group Hestia simulations II. The accreted component: Action space ( ) and orbital analysis

-In the second row of Fig.~\ref{fig2::actions1} we show the mass distribution for the in-situ stars~(left) which are mostly confined near $(J_r,J_z)=(0,0)$ with a rather small tail of the distribution.
+In the second row of Fig.~\ref{fig2::actions1} we show the mass distribution for the in situ stars~(left), which are mostly confined near $(J_r,J_z)=(0,0)$ with a rather small tail of the distribution.
 Instead of showing the $(J_r,J_z)$ distribution for accreted stars, which do not demonstrate any prominent overdensities, we present the fraction of accreted stars in these coordinates.
-One could see that accreted stars span over a larger area compared to the in-situ stars, and only the accreted stars can be found at $(J_r,J_z)>1000$~\kmskpc.
-In contrast to the smooth halo component, represented by the in-situ and the mergers debris, despite some overlap, survived satellites demonstrate a clear clustering in the $(J_r,J_z)$ space~(rightmost column in Fig.~\ref{fig2::actions1}).
-We notice the clustering of the satellites in other actions spaces~(\JJtot and \sJrJp); however, this analysis does not deliver much information since the satellites are the distinct objects in galactic halo~(top right of Fig.~\ref{fig2::actions1}).
+We see that accreted stars span over a larger area compared to the in situ stars, and only the accreted stars can be found at $(J_r,J_z)>1000\ {\rm kpc\ \kmps}$.
+In contrast to the smooth halo component, represented by the in situ and the mergers debris, despite some overlap, surviving satellites demonstrate a clear clustering in the $(J_r,J_z)$ space~(rightmost column in Fig.~\ref{fig2::actions1}).
+We notice the clustering of the satellites in other action spaces~(\JJtot and \sJrJp); however, this analysis does not deliver much information since the satellites are the distinct objects in galactic halo~(top right of Fig.~\ref{fig2::actions1}).

-Similar to $(J_r,J_z)$, we do not detect any prominent substructures of the merger debris neither in \JJtot nor \sJrJp coordinates, however, the fractional distribution of accretes stars allows to use of the actions space to disentangle between accreted and in-situ stars which substantially overlap in \ELz and other phase-space coordinates~(see Sec.~\ref{sec2::assembly_history} and ~\ref{sec2::sausage}).
-This is better seen in \sJrJp coordinates where stars above $\sqrt{J_r}>0.3-0.4$~\kmskpc certainly represent accreted populations.
-Nevertheless, we suggest that the application of advanced clustering algorithms in the actions space taking into account the chemical abundances of stars will make it possible to differentiate better the merger remnants.
+Similar to $(J_r,J_z)$, we also do not detect any prominent substructures of the merger debris in the \JJtot or \sJrJp coordinates; however, the fractional distribution of accretes stars allows us to use the action space to disentangle between accreted and in situ stars that substantially overlap in \ELz and other phase-space coordinates~(see Sects.~\ref{sec2::assembly_history} and ~\ref{sec2::sausage}).
+This is better seen in the \sJrJp coordinates where stars above $\sqrt{J_r}>0.3-0.4\ {\rm (10^4\ kpc\ \kmps)^{0.5}}$ certainly represent accreted populations.
+Nevertheless, we suggest that the application of advanced clustering algorithms in the action space taking into account the chemical abundances of stars will make it possible to differentiate better the merger remnants.